 Landscape and Lighting Assessment Information

-Residents of Elk Grove enjoy award-winning recreation facilities, including 100 parks, 1,017 acres of park and open space and 18 miles of trails.
+Residents of Elk Grove enjoy award-winning recreation facilities, including 107 parks, 785 acres of park and nature space, 362 acres of streetscapes and 18 miles of trails.
 These facilities are constructed and maintained by Cosumnes Community Services District (Cosumnes CSD).

-Maintenance of parks, streetscapes and trails is funded through assessments approved by a vote of property owners, known as Landscape and Lighting (L&L) assessments.
-Last year, L&L assessments generated approximately $14 million.
-Property tax revenues are not used for park construction or maintenance.
+Parks, streetscapes and trails are funded through assessments approved by a vote of property owners, known as Landscape and Lighting (L&L) assessments.

 Benefit Zones and L&L Assessments